webigale/Get_And_Clean_Data/CodeBook.md

 ## CodeBook

-Describe the variables, the data, and any transformations or work that were performed to clean up the data.
+This file will describe the variables, the data, and any transformations or work that were performed to clean up the data.